Is Shopping in Greece exciting and worth your money? This questions tags along another question -Is Greece cheap for travellers?

 Greece is not in the top 10 countries producing precious gemstones.
 What you see as precious gemstones are mostly imported, and only a few are mined in Greece.
 So the prices will be higher when you compare it with the countries like Sri Lanka or Brazil.
 The gemstone jewellery will attract you, but they are overpriced, and I am not sure of their purity.

-Did you shop in Greece for a cheaper price?
+What are your thoughts on Shopping in Greece?
 Let us know in the comment section below.